allthingsnew/howweroll/styleguides/less.md

 Use a single space before `{` in rule blocks and place it on the same line as the last selector.

+Be sure that ending brackets `}` line up with the beginning of the selector for that block.

 Prefer to keep selectors on the same line.
 Wrap if it's hard to read.

 Pad modifiers like `+`, `>`, and `~` with a single space.

 ## Properties & Values

+EAch property gets its own line.

 Use a single space after `:` in declarations.
 Not before.